Strong and weak divergence in finite time of Euler's method for stochastic differential equations with non-globally Lipschitz continuous coefficients: Abstract

 \section{Abstract}

-The stochastic Euler scheme is known to converge to the exact solution of a stochastic differential equation with globally Lipschitz coefficients and even with coefficients which grow at most linearly.
-For super-linearly growing coefficients convergence in the strong and numerically weak sense remained an open question.
-In this article we prove for many stochastic differential equations with super-linearly growing coefficients that Euler's approximation does not converge neither in the strong $L^p$-sense nor in the numerically weak sense to the exact solution.
-Even worse, the difference of the exact solution and of the numerical approximation diverges to infinity in the strong $L^p$-sense and in the numerically weak sense.
+{Euler scheme, Euler-Maruyama, stochastic differential equations, weak approximation, weak divergence, strong approximation, strong divergence, non-globally Lipschitz continuous} The stochastic Euler scheme is known to converge to the exact solution of a stochastic differential equation with globally Lipschitz continuous drift and diffusion coefficient.
+Recent results extend this convergence to coefficients which grow at most linearly.
+For superlinearly growing coefficients finite-time convergence in the strong mean square sense remained an open question according to [Higham, Mao \& Stuart (2002); Strong convergence of Euler-type methods for nonlinear stochastic differential equations, {\it SIAM J.\ Numer.\ Anal.} {\bf 40}, no.\ 3, 1041-1063].
+In this article we answer this question to the negative and prove for a large class of stochastic differential equations with non-globally Lipschitz continuous coefficients that Euler's approximation converges neither in the strong mean square sense nor in the numerically weak sense to the exact solution at a finite time point.
+Even worse, the difference of the exact solution and of the numerical approximation at a finite time point diverges to infinity in the strong mean square sense and in the numerically weak sense.